itteco/iframely/README.md

 	    "canonical": "http://coub.com/view/2pc24rpb"
 	}

-`photo` and `rich` types are supported as oEmbed output.
+`photo`, `video` and `rich` types are supported as oEmbed output.
 If Iframely doesn't have any embed codes for given URL, oEmbed will return `link` type object.
 The additional unified semantic information as well as `thumbnail`s are returned for all URLs.
 See the list of meta fields below.

 ## Read Next: